cdevoto/cdevoto-projects/README.md

 multiple sessions and rule sets.
 2) The performance was less than stellar, so we will need to keep an eye on this as our system evolves.

-For those who are interested, I've attached a ZIP file containing my Eclipse project for solving Einstein's Riddle using Drools.

 EINSTEIN'S RIDDLE: